Didier Lourenço: Biography

-Thanks to this company, Didier Lourenço's works were reproduced as print collections and distributed and sold worldwide.
+Thanks to this company, Lourenço's works were reproduced as print collections and distributed and sold worldwide.
 The success of the painter did not go unnoticed for several art galleries in the United States (New York, Miami, Atlanta, Seattle, Los Angeles, Nashville) and other parts of the globe that became interested in the original paintings.

-Didier Lourenço continues to work in his studio in Premia de Mar (Barcelona) and exhibiting his work worldwide, with special recognition during the recent years in Asian countries like South Korea, Singapore and Hong Kong.
+Didier Lourenço continued to work in his studio in Premia de Mar (Barcelona) and exhibiting his work worldwide, with special recognition during the recent years in Asian countries like South Korea, Singapore and Hong Kong.

+Lourenço died of cancer on 27 July 2023, at the age of 55.

 Style

 As a self-taught artist, Didier Lourenço's work has a very personal and distinctive character, based initially on the Mediterranean landscape, urban landscape and everyday scenes, all of them being elements of the reality surrounding the artist.
 Over time, his work has evolved into a much more intimate and imaginative work, based on human beings and their emotions.
 Very important to observe in the works of Lourenço is the richness of nuances and substance built by textures and colors, which give an almost mineral impression.